ietf-wg-asdf/SDF/sdf.md

 --- abstract

-The Simple Definition Format is a format for domain experts to use in the creation and maintenance of OneDM definitions.
+The Semantic Definition Format is a format for domain experts to use in the creation and maintenance of OneDM definitions.

 OneDM tools convert this format to database formats and other serializations as needed.